DavidMysteriousLi/Trading_Bot/README.md

 * Exit point:
     - 10-period RSI above 40 or after 10 trading days

-The algorithm executes trades on paper money by using alpaca's RESTful API.
 My algorithm datamines values from yahoo finance using pandas data reader to calculae moving average and RSI values.
+Then depending on those values, it executes trades on paper money by using alpaca's RESTful API